openstack-archive/tripleo-incubator/devtest.md

         setup-network

+1. Create a deployment ramdisk + kernel.
+These are used by the seed cloud and the undercloud for deployment to bare metal.

+        $TRIPLEO_ROOT/diskimage-builder/bin/ramdisk-image-create -a i386 \
+            ubuntu deploy -o deploy-ramdisk

 1. Create and start your seed VM.
 This script invokes diskimage-builder with suitable paths and options to create and start a VM that contains an all-in-one OpenStack cloud with the baremetal driver enabled, and